-News of the Day - The Herald-Press & Other Newspaper Archives
+News of the Day - The Herald-Press and Other Newspaper Archives

 Cops In Cadillacs?
 Superpower Prowl Cars May Be Bought

 The Berrien county sheriff's department's new squad cars could turn out to be fancy Cadillacs, long, slick Chryslers, or new Lincoln Continentals.
 Dealers in the more expensive lines of autos will have a chance to submit bids Sept.
 11 for three new squad cars, the county finance committee revealed yesterday.
 Committee Chairman Alfred Bartz said advertisements inviting all dealers of cars to bid will be run in three Berrien county newspapers during the next three days.
 "We want all dealers to know about it," Bartz said.
 It's unlikely that deputy sheriff's will be chasing speeders in new "Caddies".
 But the finance committee indicated yesterday that heavier cars along with the low price three Chevrolet, Ford, and Plymouth will be considered.
 Traditionally, the county has purchased the least expensive models.
 However, the power currently under the hoods of new cars produced a plea from Sheriff Erwin H. Kubath for "more horses."
 They are making monkeys out of us," the sheriff told newsmen yesterday.
 Price is still an important factor, committeemen agreed yesterday.
 Chairman Bartz said, "we'll look at it from every angle."
 The sheriff's committee will meet with meet with the finance committee to consider the bids before the full board of supervisors receives a recommendation.

 March 2, 1940